What are TCP flags?

 Each TCP flag corresponds to 1 bit in size.
 The list below describes each flag in greater detail.
 Additionally, check out the corresponding RFC section attributed to certain flags for a more comprehensive explanation.

-SYN- The synchronisation flag is used as a first step in establishing a three way handshake between two hosts.
+SYN- The synchronization flag is used to establish a three-way handshake between two hosts.
 Only the first packet from both the sender and receiver should have this flag set.
-The following diagram illustrates a three way handshake process.
+The following diagram illustrates a three-way handshake process.

 ACK- The acknowledgment flag is used to acknowledge the successful receipt of a packet.
 As we can see from the diagram above, the receiver sends an

 URG- The urgent flag is used to notify the receiver to process the urgent packets before processing all other packets.
 The receiver will be notified when all known urgent data has been received.
 See RFC 6093 for more details.

 RST- The reset flag gets sent from the receiver to the sender when a packet is sent to a particular host that was not expecting it.

 ECE- This flag is responsible for indicating if the TCP peer is ECN capable.
 See RFC 3168 for more details.